-Laporta Confirms Bid To Return As Barca President
+Laporta confirms bid to return as Barca president

 Bartomeu and the board of directors resigned in October just days before a planned vote of no confidence in the president.

-"Being president of Barca was an honor and gave me the best years of my life, and coming back to be president is the great challenge of my life," Laporta said on Monday.
+"Being president of Barca was an honour and gave me the best years of my life, and coming back to be president is the great challenge of my life," Laporta said on Monday.

 "If the members believe in me, I'm convinced we'll get back to being the best.
 We'll do so with optimism, being faithful to ourselves.